Holy grail soup

 Bread and soup go hand in glove; but it needs to be a nutritious loaf.

-We call ours the best bread in South Africa; it costs less than half a dollar and takes just five minutes to mix the dough.
-That's a cheek I will admit; there are plenty of other bakers using excellent ingredients.
+We call ours the best bread in South Africa; that's a cheek I will admit; there are plenty of other bakers using excellent ingredients.
+It costs less than half a dollar to make and takes just five minutes including milling the flour to mix the dough.

 Bread loaf in pan